CURVX/Git-Practice/README.md

 - Create the repository on GitHub (if applicable).
 - Copy the url given to you, in the form `https://github.com/USERNAME/REPO_NAME.git`.
 - Go to your local repository, and execute `git remote add origin URL`.
-- To verify it was added, run `git remote-v` Run git push origin master.
+- To verify it was added, run `git remote -v` Run git push origin master.
 Your code should now be on GitHub

 ### Force pushing
-- `git push-f`: will overwrite any remote changes and your remote will match your local Using this command may cause the remote repository to lose commits.
+- `git push -f`: will overwrite any remote changes and your remote will match your local Using this command may cause the remote repository to lose commits.
 Moreover, it is strongly advised against doing a force push if you are sharing this remote repository with others, since their history will retain every overwritten commit, thus rending their work out of sync with the remote repository.